 It would be better to stock up on non-perishable foods, protein or energy bars, water and the like.
-It’s a great weekend to make a stew, chili, or another dish that can be made oversized and the leftovers used for another meal or two.
+It’s a great time to make a stew, chili, or another dish that can be made oversized and the leftovers used for another meal or two.

 If you MUST Get Out

 Please pay special attention to the advice not to venture out this weekend except for necessary trips.
 By staying in, you protect yourself against frostbite, getting stuck in a snow drift, slips and falls, and cold weather-related auto failures.